Proper Discipline Adds Self-Esteem.

 The importance of seeing and accepting your child as he/she is can’t be stressed enough in order to foster their self-esteem.
 There are other factors that contribute to self-esteem in children.
 The two most important of these factors are discipline and setting limits for your kids.

 Children who are not disciplined, who do not have limits, cannot grow up with high self-esteem.
 They tend to be more dependent and feel that they have less control over their world.
 Kids, just like adults, are more confident when they feel they have control.

 Children will run into disapproval and cruelties in the world.
 They need the physical and emotional protection of rules and limits for self-esteem.

-Children who are disciplined with only negative consequences or through negative talk may learn to behave but they often do it with a grudge against parents and with little internal self-esteem.
+Children who are punished with only negative consequences or through negative talk may learn to behave but they often do it with a grudge against parents and with little internal self-esteem.

 Gear discipline toward the age of your child.

 Your child at two needs a different kind of discipline that he/she will at five, ten, and fifteen years of age.
 In fact, each additional year of age will have you giving up control of your child’s life to your child.
 Letting your child control his/her life, in a manner suitable to age, is one more way to grow self-esteem.

 In addition, school age children transfer more and more allegiance from their family to their peer group each year.
 By the time your child is a young teenager you will have powerful competition from the peer group.
 That is the way it will be, like it or not.
 At this point your prior discipline should lead your teenager to self-control.